slavik0329/BetterAuction/SecurityAudit.md

     // Set to true at the end, disallows any change bool auctionClosed;

-    // CHECK: Ok.
-Used in beneficiaryRecoverFunds(...) and beneficiaryCloseAuction(...) modifier isBeneficiary {
+    // NOTE: 1.
+Used in beneficiaryRecoverFunds(...) and beneficiaryCloseAuction(...)
+    //          to only allow the beneficiary to execute these functions
+    //
+    modifier isBeneficiary {
         if (msg.sender != beneficiary) throw;
         _;
     }

-    // CHECK: Ok.
-Used in bidderPlaceBid(...)
+    // NOTE: 1.
+Used in bidderPlaceBid(...) to allow bids to be placed
+    //          when the auction is active
+    //
     modifier isAuctionActive {
         if (now < auctionStart || now > (auctionStart + biddingPeriod)) throw;
         _;
     }

-    // CHECK: Ok.
-Used in beneficiaryCloseAuction(...)
+    // NOTE: 1.
+Used in beneficiaryCloseAuction(...) to allow the beneficiary to
+    //          close the auction after the auction has ended
+    //
     modifier isAuctionEnded {
         if (now < (auctionStart + biddingPeriod)) throw;
         _;
     }

-    // CHECK: Ok.
-Used in beneficiaryRecoverFunds(...)
+    // NOTE: 1.
+Used in beneficiaryRecoverFunds(...) to allow the beneficiary to
+    //          retrieve all remaining funds
+    //
     modifier isRecoveryActive {
         if (now < (auctionStart + recoveryAfterPeriod)) throw;
         _;
     }

+    // NOTE: 1.
+Event starts with an uppercase character
-    // CHECK: Ok
+    //
     event HighestBidIncreased(address bidder, uint256 amount);
+    // NOTE: 1.
+Event starts with an uppercase character
-    // CHECK: Ok
+    //
     event AuctionClosed(address winner, uint256 amount);

-    // CHECK: Ok.
-Only called by (normally) the beneficiary
+    // NOTE: 1.
+Constructor function that can only be called by (normally) the beneficiary
+    // NOTE: 2.
+There is a check for 0x0 addresses
+    // NOTE: 3.
+There is a check that the recovery period can only start after the auction
+    //          period is over
+    //
     // Auction starts at deployment, runs for _biddingPeriod (seconds from
     // auction start), and funds can be recovered after _recoverPeriod
     // (seconds from auction start)